Entanglement-enhanced quantum metrology: from standard quantum limit to Heisenberg limit: Metrologically useful entangled states and their preparation

 \subsection{Twin-Fock state}

 Twin-Fock state is another kind of metrological useful entangled state~\cite{PhysRevLett.71.1355,Dunningham2002,Campos2003}, which belongs to a kind of Dicke states~\cite{PhysRevLett.103.020504, PhysRevLett.112.155304}.
 A Dicke state can be described by a specific Dicke basis $|J,m\rangle=|J+m\rangle_a |J-m\rangle_b$, which is a two-mode Fock state with $J+m$ particles in mode $a$ and $J-m$ particles in mode $b$, respectively.
 Thus, a Dicke state has precise relative particle number between the two modes while the relative phase is completely undefined~\cite{PhysRevLett.71.1355}.
+It was proposed that the depth of entanglement can be detected by using the variance and second moments of the collective spin components, which may be possible to define spin squeezing parameters for Dicke states~\cite{Vitagliano2017}.
 However, it was pointed out that a Dicke state is not spin squeezed~\cite{Wang2002}.
 The Dicke states have the potential to improve the measurement precision.
 One can first calculate the QFI, and find that

 Clearly, $m=\pm N/2$ is indeed a spin coherent state with $\theta=0$ or $\pi$ and the QFI $F_Q=N$ reduces to the case without entanglement.
 While for $-N/2 <m< N/2$, the QFI $F_Q >N$ indicates the metrological usefulness.